cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 some "wrapper protocol" that implements suitable cryptographic functionalities.
-Moreover, some fraction of the aggregators (or clients) may be malicious and diverge from their prescribed behaviors. {{security}} describes the execution of the VDAF in various adversarial environments what properties the wrapper protocol needs to provide.
+Moreover, some fraction of the aggregators (or clients) may be malicious and diverge from their prescribed behaviors. {{security}} describes the execution of the VDAF in various adversarial environments and what properties the wrapper protocol needs to provide in each.

 <!--
 ## VDAFs in the Literature